pramnora/Linode/README.md

 Here are a few of the difficulties I'm having...

-- Instead, of having to communicate with the Linux server using CLI/Command Line Interface...meaning, all 'text' based commands;
-  I would have much preferred using a GUI/Grahical User Interface, instead; just not sure how to set this up...?

 - Being mostly 'unfamiliar' with the use of Linux commands...;
   therefore, it is really very 'limited' the type of things I can do...?!

+- Instead, of having to communicate with the Linux server through using a CLI/Command Line Interface...meaning, all 'text' based commands;
+  I would have much preferred using a GUI/Graphical User Interface, instead; just not sure how to set this up...?

+  I saw it mentioned somewhere that if you use, instead of:
+  ssh root@xx...
+  ...add a -X...
+  ssh -X root@xx.xx.xx.xx
+  ...then, the graphical interface might work;
+  but, when I tried doing that...
+  after, first, installing...
+  apt get firefox
+  ...then, calling up...
+  firefox
+  ...it didn't work?!

 - At first, I was able to get in using [Launch LISH Console]...;
-  but, then, each time I tried doing the same thing, later on...; it didn't work...?!
+  but, then, each time I tried doing the same thing, later on...;
+  I'd gone and created 2 brand new sever instances...
+  it didn't work...?!
   The error message kept on saying...
   Login incorrect
   ...after trying, again and again, repeatedly; I decided to quit using that method;